JohannesDeSmedt/processes-as-movies/README.md

 # processes-as-movies (PAM)

-This project provides both a Java-based feature generation procedure for generating Declare activity tensors from process execution logs, and Python code for building convolutional recurrent neural networks based on these tensors.
+This project provides both a Java-based feature generation procedure for generating Declare activity tensors from process execution logs, and Python code for building convolutional recurrent neural networks based over these tensors.

 ## Feature generation
 The feature generation procedure uses [iBCM](https://feb.kuleuven.be/public/u0092789/) to find constraints present in execution traces, and stores them in a .txt file.